sirhypernova/cmd-dj/README.md

 dj.commands.add({
     name: 'ping', // The name of the command, used in this example `dj!ping`
-    roles: ['everyone'], // Allows everyone to use it
     help: 'Displays bot and api ping', // Help information - WIP,
     usage: '{prefix}ping', // Usage information - WIP
     // The handler gets run when a user runs a command, given they have proper permissions